 HOW DO I KNOW IF MY GM HAS THE PCV SYSTEM FREEZE DEFECT?

-According to the firm’s research, the PCV system freeze defect can lead to a range of consequences for vehicle owners, from a seal replacement that may cost over a thousand dollars, to complete engine failure costing several thousands of dollars.
-Many vehicle owners complain of no warning before the seal fails, leaving them stranded in freezing temperatures and putting them at risk for injury or death.
+According to the lawsuit, the PCV system freeze defect can lead to a range of consequences for vehicle owners, from a seal replacement that may cost over a thousand dollars, to complete engine failure costing several thousands of dollars.
+The filed lawsuit includes complaints of insufficient warning before the seal fails, leaving owners and lessees stranded in cold temperatures and putting them at risk..

 WHAT GM OWNERS ARE SAYING ABOUT THE DEFECT